laazara/embodiment/site/content/guides/hair-conditioner.md

 ## Conditioners replace our natural hair oil

 Usually we shampoo our hair first to remove the build up of products, grease and dirt.
 The benefit of having a freshly cleansed head comes at a cost.
 The shampoo also washes away our natural hair oil, sebum, and this is when conditioners step in.
 Conditioners replace the lost sebum to provide shine and lubrication to our hair which is why it's easier to manage through brushing and even finger combing.

+## What is the difference between a hair mask and a conditioner?

 ## Resources